slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 <!--
 > *"Absence, the highest form of presence."  -- James Joyce*

+- stay way from people who act like a victim in a problem they created.
 - your single female friends are the most toxic thing in your relationship DUMP them!
-- You need friends who inspire you to do better, not acquaintances who tell you what you can't do.
+- You need friends who inspire you to do better, not acquaintances who tell you what you can’t do.
-- Your successful friends will leave you behind if you don't level up too.
+- Your successful friends will leave you behind if you don’t level up too.
 - The real miracle of Jesus was having 12 close friends in your late 30s
 - The price of growth is outgrowing people.
-- If you look at the people in your circle and don't get inspired, you don't have a circle.
+- If you look at the people in your circle and don’t get inspired, you don’t have a circle.
 You have a cage.
 -->

 > *"Your friends are the ones that go to your funeral in a day of rain."